atgreen/howto-mongodb-tls-on-openshift/README.md

 OpenShift from outside the cluster might involve using an externalIP service to map mongodb's 27107 port to a new IP exposed on a worker node in your cluster.
-But what happens when you are talking about tens, hundreds or thousands of database instances.
+But what happens when you are talking about tens, hundreds or thousands of database instances?
 IPs can be scarce resources, and the management overhead of tracking IP usage can become problematic.